Response

 }

-You can also create an empty response object first and then use $response->cookie(), $response->header(), $response->withHeaders(), $response->withBody() to set the return content at the appropriate location.
+You can also create an empty response object first and then use $response->cookie(), $response->header(), $response->withHeaders(), and $response->withBody() to set the return content as appropriate.

 public function hello(Request $request)